 28. Advice or proposals or instructions in respect of materials. constructions, executions and applications made by or on behalf of the Seller are always without obligation.
 The Seller is never liable for any damages of any nature that may possibly arise from advice or proposals or instructions of the Seller.

-29. When one or more clauses in the agreement concluded between the Seller and the Buyer - including the present general terms & conditions —- no longer is legally valid - the remaining clauses continue to be fully applicable.
-In place of any invalid clauses, clauses then come into effective that are legally effective in a manner as close as possible to these invalid clauses given the intentions of the parties.
+29. When one or more clauses in the agreement concluded between the Seller and the Buyer – including the present general terms & conditions —- no longer is legally valid – the remaining clauses continue to be fully applicable.
+In place of any invalid clauses, clauses then come into effect that is legally effective in a manner as close as possible to these invalid clauses given the intentions of the parties.

 Place of enforcement, choice of law, competent judge

 30. The law of the Netherlands applies to tenders by the Seller and the agreement between the Seller and the Buyer.
 This also applies to all agreements that are entered into with Buyers resident or registered abroad.
 All disputes that arise from this legal relationship and the consequent agreements shall be decided by the competent judge in the place of registration of the Seller. or according to the choice of the Seller. by the competent judge in the place of residence and/or place of registration of the Buyer.
 The above-deﬁned is irrespective of the decision of the parties in joint consultation to have disputes settled by means of mediation, binding advice or arbitration.

 These General Terms & Conditions have been ﬁled with the clerk of the court of the District Court of Arnhem in October 2003 under number 2003/81.